-5. Contracting authorities shall indicate the required conditions of participation, which may be expressed as minimum levels of ability, together with the appropriate means of proof, in the contract notice or in the invitation to confirm interest.
+5. Contracting authorities shall indicate the required conditions of participation which may be expressed as minimum levels of ability, together with the appropriate means of proof, in the contract notice or in the invitation to confirm interest.

-Article 57 European Single Procurement Document
+European Single Procurement Document

-- 1. At the time of submission of requests to participate or of tenders, contracting authorities shall accept the European Single Procurement Document consisting of an updated self-declaration as preliminary evidence in replacement of certificates issued by public authorities or third parties confirming that the relevant economic operator fulfils any of the following conditions: - a) it is not in one of the situations referred to in Article 55 in which economic operators shall or may be excluded; - (b) it meets the relevant selection criteria that have been set out pursuant to Article 56; - (c) where applicable, it fulfils the objective rules and criteria that have been set out pursuant to Article 64.
+- 1. At the time of submission of requests to participate or of tenders, contracting authorities shall accept the European Single Procurement Document (ESPD), consisting of an updated self-declaration as preliminary evidence in replacement of certificates issued by public authorities or third parties confirming that the relevant economic operator fulfils the following conditions: - (a) it is not in one of the situations referred to in Article 57 in which economic operators shall or may be excluded; - (b) it meets the relevant selection criteria that have been set out pursuant to Article 58;

+(c) where applicable, it fulfils the objective rules and criteria that have been set out pursuant to Article 65.

-Where the economic operator relies on the capacities of other entities pursuant to Article 62, the European Single Procurement Document shall also contain the information referred to under points a, b, and c in respect of such entities.
+Where the economic operator relies on the capacities of other entities pursuant to Article 63, the ESPD shall also contain the information referred to in the first subparagraph of this paragraph in respect of such entities.

-The European Single Procurement Document shall consist of a formal statement by the economic operator that the relevant ground for exclusion does not apply and/or that the relevant selection criterion is fulfilled and provide the pertinent information as required by the contracting authority.
-It shall further identify the public authority or third party responsible for establishing the supporting document and contain a formal statement to the effect that the economic operator will be able, upon request and without delay to provide that supporting document.
+The ESPD shall consist of a formal statement by the economic operator that the relevant ground for exclusion does not apply and/or that the relevant selection criterion is fulfilled and shall provide the relevant information as required by the contracting authority.
+The ESPD shall further identify the public authority or third party responsible for establishing the supporting documents and contain a formal statement to the effect that the economic operator will be able, upon request and without delay, to provide those supporting documents.